A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Simulation Results and Discussions

-Based on the previous two schemes, the capacities of the different designs are plotted in Fig.~\ref{fig:5} In Fig.~\ref{fig:5} we can see an interesting result that the best performance is achieved when choosing ${\bf{R}}_{{\bf{s}},1}$ with $\rho=0$.
+Based on the previous two schemes for ${\bf{R}}_{{\bf{s}}_k}$, the performance of the transceiver designs with pure shaping constraints investigated.
+In this case, the optimal transceiver structure is given by (\ref{F_k_pure}).
+The capacities of the different designs are plotted in Fig.~\ref{fig:5}.
+In Fig.~\ref{fig:5} we can see an interesting result that the best performance is achieved when choosing ${\bf{R}}_{{\bf{s}},1}$ with $\rho=0$.
 In other words, as shown by the simulation results the simplest diagonal structure is the best.
 As $\rho$ increases, the capacity decreases.
 The performance for ${\bf{R}}_{{\bf{s}},2}$ with $\eta=0$ is very poor.
 This is because it closes some eigenchannels for transceiver designs.
 On the other hand, in our simulation we changes the values of $\eta$ and discover that when $\eta=1$ much better performance can be obtained.
 Furthermore, referring to ${\bf{R}}_{{\bf{s}},2}$ matrix weighting operation always outputs scalar weighting operation although scalar weighting operation can keep the eigenvectors of ${\bf{R}}_{{\bf{s}},2}$ unchanged.
 Based on this result, we may argue that whether eigenvectors of ${\bf{R}}_{{\bf{s}},2}$ match the channel or not is not important.
-Similar conclusions can also be achieved for sum MSE minimization as depicted in Fig.~\ref{fig:6}.
+Similar conclusions can also be achieved for sum MSE minimization as depicted in Fig.~\ref{fig:6} with Quadrature Phase Shift Keying (QPSK) being chosen as the modulation constellation.